JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 ## Device Setup

+This section is important.
+QRadioLink won't work unless you follow instructions here.

+The first time you run qradiolink, you have to use sudo, or it won't be able to read the devices.

 The device needs to be configured in the "Setup" tab of QRadioLink.
 At minimum, device args and antenna names need to be changed from defaults.

 For lime boards: